-Digestive issues can mean many things, it could be that your body is having a hard time breaking down foods, you may have an allergy to a specific food group or your elimination system may be functioning slowly (ie. constipation).
+Digestive issues can mean many things – your body could be having a hard time breaking down foods, you may have an allergy to a specific food group, or your elimination system may be functioning slowly (ie. constipation).

-- TIPS: make sure you are drinking plenty of water, and eating a nutritionally balanced diet.
+- TIPS: First thing’s first - make sure you are drinking plenty of water, and eating a nutritionally balanced diet.
 Be mindful of how the foods you are eating make you feel - a food diary might be helpful here to track your body’s reactions.
-The most common food allergies are dairy, soy, and gluten- make sure that your diet is balanced and perhaps try to eliminate the above food groups for a month to see how your body resonates with the change.
-Digestive enzymes (papaya enzyme supplement) may help as well as snacking on raw foods throughout the day.
+The most common food allergies are dairy, soy, and gluten – try to eliminate these groups for a month to see how your body resonates with the change.
+Digestive enzymes (papaya enzyme supplement) may help, as well as snacking on raw foods throughout the day.

-Liver issues could represent lack of sleep, heightened emotions (stress, sadness, anger, worry), or consuming too much sugar, fats or alcohol in your diet.
-Your lymphatic circulation may be stagnant- and could use a little boost!
+Liver issues could represent a lack of sleep, heightened emotions (stress, sadness, anger, worry), or an excess of sugar, fats or alcohol in your diet.
+Your lymphatic circulation may be stagnant, and could use a little boost!

-- TIPS: Yoga and meditation can both help to balance stress and sleep disturbances.
+- TIPS: Yoga and meditation can be incredibly helpful in balancing stress and sleep disturbances.
 Try eliminating processed sugar and alcohol from your diet, and aim for 6-8 hours of sleep each night.
-A diffuser with Lavender Essential Oil at night may help to relax your mind and spirit, easing your body into rest mode.
-Try to fit in a good 30 minutes of cardio 3-5x, or treat yourself to a deep lymphatic massage.
-Dry brushing is an amazing practice to incorporate into your evening ritual - it boosts the lymphatic system and it feels amazing.
+A diffuser with Lavender essential oil at night may help to relax your mind and spirit, easing your body into rest mode.
+Try to fit in a good 30 minutes of cardio 3-5x a week, or treat yourself to a deep lymphatic massage.
+Dry brushing is also an amazing practice to incorporate into your evening ritual - it boosts the lymphatic system and feels amazing!

-- SKIN RITUAL: Do a gentle exfoliation by combing a dollop of Honey Love with one full pump of Siren Serum.
-Mix well and using your fingertips, and gently massage into the skin- really focusing on the forehead area.
+- SKIN RITUAL: Do a gentle exfoliation treatment by combing a dollop of Honey Love with one full pump of Siren Serum.
+Mix well and using your fingertips, and gently massage into the skin, focusing on the forehead area.
 Rinse well with cool water, and follow with the Mermaid Mask to help boost circulation and deeply nourish your skin cells.

 could indicate sleep deprivation • genetics • lack in nutrients

-Our kidneys need a lot of love, when they are taxed- our entire bodies suffer.
-High stress, pollution, a poor diet and smoking have a huge impact on our kidney function.
+Our kidneys need a lot of love – when they are taxed our whole bodies suffer.
+High stress, environmental pollution, a poor diet and smoking directly impacts our kidney function.
 Dark circles under the eyes can be genetic, but also indicate an array of other lifestyle factors.
-A major cause is sleep deprivation, which hinders the body from being able to fully reinvigorate and repair the skin.
-Dark circles can also be genetic- the area under our eyes is one of the thinnest and most delicate areas on our body.
-As we age, this skin becomes even more thin- as the skin thins, the circulation of blood in this delicate area becomes more visible (as 'dark circles').
-Another factor may be a mineral deficiency, specifically iron.
-This is also why women who are pregnant or on the menstrual cycle may notice dark circles- showing a lack in iron in the body.
+A major cause is sleep deprivation, which hinders the body from being able to fully reinvigorate and repair the skin overnight.
+The skin under our eyes is one of the thinnest and most delicate areas on our body, becoming even thinner as we age.
+As the skin thins, the circulation of blood in this delicate area becomes more visible, creating the appearance of dark circles.
+Another factor may be a mineral deficiency, specifically iron, which can contribute to the appearance of dark circles in pregnant and menstruating women.

-Puffiness under the eyes can also represent fluid retention (excess alcohol or too much salt in the diet), poor sleep patterns, allergies, or smoking.
+Puffiness under the eyes can indicate fluid retention (excess alcohol or too much salt in the diet), poor sleep patterns, allergies, or smoking.

 - TIPS: Be mindful of your diet, and try to stay away from too much sodium.
 Make sure you are getting enough sleep - this helps literally every part of your physical and mental health!
 An iron supplement or increased consumption of leafy greens can help if mineral deficiency is the cause.

 could indicate emotional and blood pressure issues

 If the nose appears red, this could indicate elevated blood pressure or poor circulation.
 Air pollution may also be affecting your body’s cardiovascular functioning.
-If you find you are breaking out on the tip of your nose, it may be time for some TLC- as this often times will represent sadness or heartache.
+If you find you are breaking out on the tip of your nose, it also may be time for some extra TLC, because this can often point to sadness or heartache.
 Big hug time!

 - TIPS: You may want to look into getting your blood pressure and cholesterol checked.
-Integrate some gentle cardiovascular exersise into your daily routine, such as jogging or fast walking- you want to get your your heart pumping.
+Integrate some gentle cardiovascular exercise into your daily routine, such as jogging or fast walking to get your your heart pumping.
 It could be time to indulge in your favorite rituals of self-love and care.
-Round up your BFFs, make yourself a good cup of tea and watch a movie that will make you laugh until your cry with your BFF.
+Round up your BFFs, make yourself a good cup of tea and watch a movie that will make you laugh.

 - SKIN RITUAL: Activate our Kokoleka Purifying Mask with the Citrus and Citrine Regenerating Toning Mist and apply evenly to the T-Zone area to help deeply cleanse and purify the skin, boosting circulation.
-Follow with the Champagne Serum to balance and soothe, reducing redness and irritation.
+Follow with the Happy Hour Serum to balance and soothe, reducing redness and irritation.

 could indicate low absorption of nutrients • over eating • metabolism and lung issues

 Our lungs love clean, fresh air and deep breaths.
-You may notice that your cheeks tend to flush dark red after a cardio workout- that is an indicator that your lungs have been working hard.
-The lower area of the cheeks represents the colon, a healthy colon is imperative to maintaining a healthy body.
+You may notice that your cheeks flush dark red after a cardio workout – an indicator that your lungs have been working hard.
+The lower area of the cheeks represents the colon, and a healthy colon is imperative to maintaining a healthy body.
 Make sure that you are having regular bowel movements, and integrate more fiber, vegetables and whole grains into your diet.
 Pay close attention to how your food is sitting in your tummy after you eat a meal.
 I have found that eating papaya enzymes after meals helps to improve my digestion and settle my stomach – especially after large meals.

-- TIPS: Breathing exercises (yoga!), a healthy and balanced diet, bowel regularity, and making sure that you drink plenty of water will help to ensure that these organs are in tip top shape.
+- TIPS: Breathing exercises (yoga again!), a healthy and balanced diet, bowel regularity, and drinking plenty of water will help to ensure that these organs are in tip top shape.

 - SKIN RITUAL: Do a gentle exfoliation with the Honey Love 2-3x a week.
 Spend a good 30 seconds to a minute massaging into the skin and rinse well with warm water followed by a cool water splash.
 Gently mist your skin with Citrus and Citrine Regenerating Toning Mist and follow with the Siren Serum to help boost cellular metabolism and liven up the skin tone.